Tari789/Marketplace-Dashboard-Template/schema.md

 # MODELLING NOTES

-**Grain differs across the three fact tables.** Trip-level, driver-day-level, and session-level respectively.
-They cannot be joined directly without aggregating to a common grain first — attempting it produces a fan-out.
+**Grain differs across the three fact tables.** Trip level, driver-day-level, and session level respectively.
+They cannot be joined directly without aggregating to a common grain first, attempting it produces a fan-out.

 **Distinct counts are not additive.** Active drivers and active riders must be recalculated at